zoeskan/MCB185/course/unit5-containers.md

 https://en.wikipedia.org/wiki/Birthday_problem

 In this program, you must use a list for the birthdays.
-For example, if there are 23 people in the classroom, you will `list.append()` up to 23 times.
+For example, if there are 23 people in the classroom, you will `list.append()` 23 times (unless you're extra-clever and figure out how to make a short-circuit).

 The first few lines of your program should look something like this: